sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 	All addresses encompassed by the fe80::/10 prefix are considered valid link-local IPv6 addresses.
 The ff00::/8 prefix is the prefix of multicast IPv6 addresses.
 Addresses starting with the hexadecimal digits fec3 do not belong to a link-local IPv6 address range.
 --------

-Which APIs are used for communication between a software-defined networking (SDN) application and a controller?
+Which APIs are used for communication between a **software-defined networking (SDN) application and a controller**?
 * Eastbound APIs
 *** Northbound APIs**
 * Southbound APIs